East Point, Hong Kong: History

-Present Features
+Present features

 East Point is one of Hong Kong's major shopping districts.
 It includes the 13-storey Japanese-style department store Sogo, as well as shopping centres such as Times Square and Hysan Place.
 There are also smaller malls such as World Trade Centre, Windsor House, Hang Lung Centre, Fashion Island, Fashion Walk, Lee Garden One and Lee Garden Two.
 Causeway Bay is one of the most crowded and central areas in Hong Kong.
 The area contains many trendy shops carrying both locally made and imported fashion and products from around the world.
 As such, it is a popular social spot for young people.
 Many shops are open until after midnight.

-Notable hotels in East Point include the demolished The Excelsior and Regal Hong Kong Hotel.
+Notable hotels in East Point include The Excelsior (demolished) and Regal Hong Kong Hotel.
 Several boutique hotels have opened recently including Mira Moon Hotel on Jaffe Road.

 For years, Jardine Matheson has fired a shot off the Noonday Gun at noon every day at East Point, by Victoria Harbour, slightly eastward of the former Kellett Island.
 The gunshots have served as time signals for many generations of old inhabitants of Hong Kong.
 This tradition still continues today.
 This is the "Noonday Gun" mentioned in the Noël Coward song "Mad Dogs and Englishmen".